-Camp Reasoner was the home of the USMC 3rd Reconnaissance Battalion during 1965 and 1966.
+Camp Reasoner was the home of the USMC 3rd Reconnaissance Battalion during 1965 and 1966 and later in the war the 1st Force Recon and 1st Recon Battalion called the base its home.
 Located southwest of Danang, the camp sat on a ridge of Hill 327.
 It received its name in honor of 1st Lt.
 Frank Reasoner, who was killed in action on 12 July 1965, while serving as the Company Commander of Alpha Company.
 First Lieutenant Reasoner was posthumously awarded the Medal Of Honor for his actions of in July 1965 near the village of An My in the Danang Tactical Area Of Responsibility.
 The 3rd Marine Division Headquarters was located directly above the camp further up the mountainside.

 I was on a motorcycle trip and I awoke in Da Nang with the goal of arriving in Quang Tri province, near the former DMZ, by midday.
 Then I got a message from one of the team members of Namwartravel, he really knows his stuff and told me to go check out a site on my way north: the original guard post and sign for USMC Camp Reasoner, about 10 kilometers from the central Danang.
 The guard post and sign were part of the original gate and entrance to the installation.